Skip to content

 • Generate a graph of a function call hierarchy or variable references

-• Customize graphs to show only the classes and functions that are relevant to the task at hand
+• Customize graphs to show only the files, classes, and functions that are relevant

 • Use the integrated outline view which mirrorss the graph and improves navigation